Build a Custom Named Entity Visualizer with Google NLP

 - Input a URL of your choosing

-- Send the URL to the function that scrapes the text and returns the HTML and cleaned text from that URL
+- Send the URL to the function that scrapes the text and returns the HTML and cleaned text

 - Send the cleaned text to the function that processes the text for entities using CNL